Cassius McDonald Barnes: Career

-In 1876, Barnes, a Republican, moved to Fort Smith, Arkansas, to accept the position as Chief Deputy United States Marshal over the United States District Court for the Western District of Arkansas under Judge Isaac Parker. who was appointed the previous year by U.S. President Ulysses S. Grant as the federal judge.
+In 1876, Barnes, a Republican, moved to Fort Smith, Arkansas, to accept the position as Chief Deputy United States Marshal over the United States District Court for the Western District of Arkansas under Judge Isaac C. Parker. who was appointed the previous year by U.S. President Ulysses S. Grant as the federal judge.

-Barnes gained a friendship with the powerful Clayton family, most notably former Governor of Arkansas and (then) U. S. Senator Powell Clayton.
-Through his friendship with Clayton, Barnes was appointed, by President Benjamin Harrison as the Receiver of the United States Land Office at Guthrie, Oklahoma, in 1890 with the opening of Oklahoma Territory.
+Barnes gained a friendship with the powerful Clayton family, most notably former Governor of Arkansas and (then) U.S. Senator Powell Clayton.
+Through his friendship with Clayton, Barnes was appointed, by President Benjamin Harrison, as the Receiver of the United States Land Office at Guthrie, Oklahoma, in 1890 with the opening of Oklahoma Territory.
 He held that position for four years until the return of President Grover Cleveland.

 During his tenure as receiver, Barnes studied law and passed the bar exam in 1893.
 He served as a member of the 3rd and 4th sessions of the Oklahoma Territorial Legislature from 1895 to 1897.
 During the 3rd session, he was Speaker of the body.

 When President William McKinley, a Republican, took office in 1897, he appointed Barnes to replace the outgoing Democrat William Cary Renfrow as governor of Oklahoma Territory.
 Barnes formally took the oath of office on May 24, 1897.
 During his four-year term, Barnes defeated the attempts of the 6th Legislature to create numerous additional territorial institutions justified by the growing idea for the formation of the State of Oklahoma.
 Barnes promptly vetoed this legislation.
 His term in office ended on April 15, 1901, when William Miller Jenkins took the oath of office as his successor.

 Governor Barnes continued to live in Guthrie, at which he served as the president of the Logan County Bank.
 He was elected to and served as mayor of Guthrie in from 1903 to 1905 and again in from 1907 to 1909.
 During his second term as mayor of Guthrie his wife, Elizabeth, died on May 27, 1908.
-He and second wife, Rebecca, relocated to Leavenworth, Kansas, where she served as an instructor in a girl's seminary and became a postal telegraph operator there.
+He and second wife, Rebecca, relocated to Leavenworth, Kansas, where she served as an instructor in a girls seminary and became a postal telegraph operator there.